Graduate Students

 Advisor: Mata

-Kelsey is a first year non-thesis Master’s student interested parasitic organisms, particularly ones found in canines and felines.
+Kelsey is a second year non-thesis Master’s student interested parasitic organisms, particularly ones found in canines and felines.
 I am also interested in environmental studies of cause and effects of climate change.